tnn1t1s/deebo-prototype/refactor.md

 MCP Refactoring Plan

-This document outlines our refactoring roadmap for Deebo’s MCP-based architecture.
+This document outlines our refactoring roadmap for Deebo's MCP-based architecture.
 It captures progress made so far, areas requiring improvement, and our next critical steps.
 Our aim is to achieve a production-ready, robust, and elegantly modular debugging system that leverages OS-level process isolation while providing comprehensive logging and standardized error handling.

 ⸻